brendobrendo/monkey_kingdom/README.md

 - **Overlay Icons for Key States**:
   - ⚔️ **Active Conflict** – A battle is ongoing in this region.
   - 🍌 **Resource Abundance** – High food and water availability.
-  - ⏳ **Pending Migration** – A significant population shift is about to occur.

 ---